Rob Vaughn

 Robert Earl Vaughn (born July 7, 1987) is an American baseball coach and former catcher.
-He is the head baseball coach at the University of Maryland, College Park.
+He is the current head baseball coach at Alabama.
+He previously served as head coach at Maryland from 2018 to 2023.
 He played college baseball at Kansas State University from 2006 to 2009 for coach Brad Hill before pursuing a professional career from 2009 to 2010.

 Coaching career

-He signed to a five-year extension in July 2021.
+On June 22, 2017, Vaughn was named head coach for Maryland.
+In July 2021, he signed a five-year contract extension with Maryland.
 During the 2022 NCAA Division I baseball season, Vaughn led Maryland to a 44–10 record, the program’s best regular season in program history.
 He was subsequently named the Big Ten Coach of the Year.
+During the 2023 NCAA Division I baseball season, he led Maryland to a 42–19 record, the regular season and Big Ten tournament championship, their first tournament championship in program history.
+He was subsequently named the Big Ten Coach of the Year for the second consecutive year.

+On June 12, 2023, he was named head coach for Alabama.